March 2026

 Key areas the team had to address:

-This year, industrial visits are planned for Cyber Security students, and they will also have the opportunity to hear from guest speakers from West Midlands Police and to attend guest lectures delivered by representatives from the former FBI.
+This year, industrial visits are planned for cyber security students, and they will also have the opportunity to hear from guest speakers from West Midlands Police and attend guest lectures delivered by former representatives of the FBI.

 Find out more about our cyber security and computer science degrees within our Department of Computing at our School of Computing, Engineering and Built Environment.